Bananaquit: Behaviour and ecology

 The bananaquit has a slender, curved bill, adapted to taking nectar from flowers, including mistletoes.
 Nectivory is probably an independent innovation in Coereba.
 Since then C. flaveolas tongue shape has shown convergent evolution with other birds feeding on the same flowers, and its source flowers have shown convergence to accommodate its tongue.
-It sometimes pierces flowers from the side, taking the nectar without pollinating the plant - known as nectar robbing.
-It also feeds on fruits - including mistletoe fruits, other berries, and ripe bananas (hence the common name and bananivora for the Hispaniolan subspecies).
-It has been observed taking fruits' sweet juices by puncturing fruit with its beak and it will also eat small insects (such as ants and flies), their larvae, and other small arthropods (such as spiders) on occasion.
-While feeding, the bananaquit must always perch, as it cannot hover like a hummingbird.
+It sometimes pierces flowers from the side, taking the nectar without pollinating the plant (nectar robbing).
+It also feeds on fruits, including mistletoe fruits, other berries, and ripe bananas (hence the common name and bananivora for the Hispaniolan subspecies).
+It has been observed taking fruits' sweet juices by puncturing fruit with its beak and also sometimes eats small insects (such as ants and flies), their larvae, and other small arthropods (such as spiders).
+While feeding, the bananaquit must perch, as it cannot hover like a hummingbird.

-The bananaquit is known for its ability to adjust remarkably to human environments.
+The bananaquit is known for its ability to adjust to human environments.
 It often visits gardens and may become very tame.
 Its nickname, the sugar bird, comes from its affinity for bowls or bird feeders stocked with granular sugar, a common method of attracting these birds.
 The bananaquit builds a spherical lined nest with a side entrance hole, laying up to three eggs, which are incubated solely by the female.
 It may also build its nest in human-made objects, such as lampshades and garden trellises.
-The birds breed all year regardless of season and build new nests throughout the year.
+The birds breed all year and build new nests throughout the year.